dkim286/cpsc454-proj/README.md

 - `core.tk`: this is SUPPOSED to be POX's entrypoint for Tkinter.
 I suspect that this is dysfunctional.
 - `core.tk.do(setup)`: run the UI-drawing logic as defined by the `setup()` function.

+UI code was borrowed heavily from [pox/misc/mac_blocker.py](https://github.com/noxrepo/pox/blob/gar-experimental/pox/misc/mac_blocker.py).

-The UI doesn't work for now.
-See the [issues section](#outstanding-issues) for explanation.
+The UI doesn't work at the time of writing.
+See: [issues section](#ui-doesnt-work).

 ## firewall.py